wiseman-timelord/Cpp-Vulkan-Agi/README.md

 about how life is passing by.
 --------------------------------------------
 ROBOT1:
-I am a robot, my prime directive is to go to the shops, and buy 10 fags, but first I must aquire a disguise.
+My prime directive is to go to the shops, and buy 10 fags, do you compute.
 -----------------------------------------
 ROBOT2:
-I am designing new hair and beard for ROBOT1, so it can blend-in with the other humans.
+Designing fake hair and beard for ROBOT1, so it can blend-in with the other humans, during travel to the shop.
 ----------------------------------------
 ROBOT3:
-I am making backup plan for growing tobacco, in case there are no fags at the shop.
+By growing tobacco, we will have our own source of tobacco in a few months, and no-longer be exploited.

 ```
 - Standalone Configurator looks the part now...